MariuszJM/Portfolio/_posts/2024-07-30-NavigatingThroughChaos.md

 ### User Input Parameters

-The idea behind this workflow is to limit the options available to the user, as an excess of choices can generate chaos.
-Here, the user needs to set up only the most important parameters, taking full advantage of the new, undiscovered area of knowledge—which is essential chaos—and forcing the LLM to organize it.
+The goal of this workflow is to simplify the decision-making process for the user by limiting the available options, as an excess of choices can generate chaos.
+Therefore, the user only needs to set the most important parameters.
+Below is a list of key parameters that need to be configured for a search:

-The idea was to limit the options available for a user because that generates chaos so here the user needs to set up only the moset important parameters

-The idea is to take as much advantage from a new undiscovered area of knowledge which is essential chaos and pottential and fourse llm to organize it.
-So adventage from exploration chaos and in an organized way

-Search phrases

-The search phrases guide the initial step of gathering information from multiple sources.

-Specific questions
-- Odnoszą się do zawartości źródła
-- Nadają cel i wymagania co do źródeł

-Uesr can also specify the Platforms to search, so far it is Youtube, google and github available easy to add the new platforms implementaitons.
+**Search Phrases**

+These are the queries that users typically write in Google or YouTube.
+This is a crucial parameter.
+To streamline the parameters, each phrase retrieves up to 10 resources.
+Users can broaden their exploration by defining multiple similar phrases in one run, each approaching the problem from slightly different angles.

+**Specific Questions**

+These questions directly relate to the content of each source.
+They provide objectives and criteria for evaluating the sources.
+Sources that answer fewer questions will rank lower.

+**Platforms**

+Users can specify the platforms to search.
+Currently, YouTube, Google, and GitHub are available.
+This allows for searching multiple platforms within one run.

+**Time Horizon**

-User can also declare how old recourses look setting up a Time Horizon parameter.
-This parameter helps to filter out outdated content and focus on the most current insights and guidelines.
+Users can set a Time Horizon parameter to declare how old the resources can be.
+This helps to filter out outdated content and focus on the most current insights and guidelines.

-Max Outputs per Platform
+**Max Outputs per Platform**

-This parameter specifies the maximum number of resources to retrieve from each platform.
-It helps manage the volume of data and ensures that the workflow does not become overwhelmed with too much information.
-By setting a limit, the system can focus on the most relevant and high-quality resources available.
+To manage the volume of data, users can set a maximum number of resources to retrieve from each platform.
+This helps in focusing on the most relevant resources without being overwhelmed by too much information.
+Typically, this is set between 3 to 9

 ### Workflow Breakdown

-Below is a detailed breakdown of the process visualized in the provided flowchart.
+Below is a detailed breakdown of the process visualized in the provided flowchart for one platform.

 <div style="text-align: center;">
   <img src="{{ site.baseurl }}/assets/images/Data_flow.svg" alt="Data Flow" />
 </div>

 1. Retrieve Resources with Details for Each Query